chr15m/nostr-relay-research/XX.md

 #### Refreshing

-Buckets not updated within 2 hours are considered stale and MUST be refreshed by performing a `FIND_RELAY` lookup for a random ID within the bucket's range.
+Buckets not updated within 4 hours are considered stale and MUST be refreshed by performing a `FIND_RELAY` lookup for a random ID within the bucket's range.

+#### Persistence

+Routing tables SHOULD be persisted to disk between relay restarts to avoid requiring fresh bootstrap from known nodes on each startup.
+The routing table state enables faster DHT participation and reduces load on bootstrap nodes.

 ## Client Implementation